MohanSha/PyTaskAutomation/README.md

 The program takes name of a song then it will open your default web-browser and it will play that song on youtube.

+## Kiara

+A mini digital assistant to which can give you information like general questions, weather news, math, and wikipedia info of that topic.It has Text-To-Speech feature.